mslot/stack/Readme.md

 ```

 Remember to restart WSL.
 After restart do a ```ls -la /``` and you can now see that what was before mounted on /mnt/c is now mounted on /c.
 Check out https://blogs.msdn.microsoft.com/commandline/2018/02/07/automatically-configuring-wsl/ for more on this subject.

+# Test
+I am currently running some manual test on both Linux and WSL on Windows.